-- API.ai is a more robust solution, though it is still simple and requires no coding.
-I recommend it for organizations that have more resources and are looking for a more powerful chatbot that can interface with their ecommerce solution or other enterprise-level tools.
+- Dialogflow has also come a long way in terms of robust features and usability.
+Dialogflow used to come with a bit of a learning curve, however, today it is simple, easy to use, and doesn’t require coding.
+Dialogflow also offers a friendly user interface and supportive supplemental documentation to help beginner users learn and be successful with the platform.
+I recommend it for organizations that have more resources and are looking for a more powerful chatbot that can interface with their e-commerce solution or other enterprise-level tools.

 Now that you have a good understanding of what a chatbot is, how it can be used in lead generation, and the two leading platforms for building code-free chatbots, let’s jump into actually building one.

-This is such a simple process that it can be done by anyone with at least some technical prowess and 10 minutes to spare.
+Creating a chatbot is such a simple process that it can be done by anyone with at least some technical prowess and about 10 minutes to spare.

 Because chatbots are tied to organizations and not to individuals, you need to have an organization Facebook page that you use to tie your Chatbot to.
 If you don’t already have a Facebook page for the business you’re going to do marketing for, you should create one.
 Here’s a quick guide from Hootsuite to help you get started building a Facebook business page.

 Alternatively, you can also click the “Create a Facebook page” button in the Chatfuel interface to set up your page at this step.
 However, setting up a Facebook page is very important, and you need to make sure you do it the right way, so I recommend going into Facebook to do it and using the above-linked guide.
 Then come back to Chatfuel.

 Once you have a Facebook page, simply select it and you’re on your way.